 Sarah, Southwest Alaska

 Parents play a vital role in fostering connections for their teens.
 It’s important to provide safe spaces for open communication where teens can build good connections and healthy habits.
 Sharing about your experiences can inspire and encourage your teen to open up and find their own unique way to connect to the world.
 Together we can empower ourselves and the next generations to live more fulfilling lives.
+Learn more about healthy communication with your teen here.

 Share How You Feel Connected